 This project is guided by a Working Group.

 The project is also informed by a series of evidence gathering events, involving a range of stakeholders across academia, government and private sector.

 What will come out of the project?

-The project will report in autumn 2018, with a slide pack summarising the evidence and case studies.
+The project will report in Spring 2019, with a slide pack summarising the evidence and case studies.